Kosmos 111

 Kosmos 111 (Космос 111 meaning Cosmos 111), E-6S No.204, was the first Soviet attempt to orbit a spacecraft around the Moon.
 The design was similar to the future successful Luna 10 spacecraft.
 Kosmos 111 was produced in less than a month, one of two spacecraft developed from the E-6 lander bus in a crash program to upstage America's Lunar Orbiter series and to commemorate the 23rd Congress of the Communist Party of the Soviet Union (CPSU), held in March 1966.

 Spacecraft

 Kosmos 111 was designated an E-6S spacecraft, consisting of an E-6 bus attached to a cylindrical pressurized 245 kg lunar orbiter module.
 It was 1.5 m tall and 75 cm in diameter at the base.
 The main propulsion systems for lunar orbit insertion were on the bus, and the science payload was carried on the orbiter module.
 The payload comprised seven instruments: a gamma-ray spectrometer for energies between 0.3–3 MeV, a triaxial magnetometer (on the end of a 1.5-meter boom), a piezoelectric micrometeoroid detector, instruments for solar-plasma studies, devices for measuring infrared emissions from the Moon, low energy X-ray detectors, and a bank of charged particle detectors.
-Additionally, the radio system can be used for gravitational and radio occultation studies.
+Additionally, the radio system could be used for gravitational and radio occultation studies.
 The lunar orbiting module was battery-powered and communications were via 183 MHz and 922 MHz aerials.